FaizArifUP/Faa/README.md

 # Demo
-Hi da, How are you?
+A. Hi da, How are you?
-    I hope everything is going well.
+B. I'm fine, Thanks.